-• Systems for locating, identifying, and evaluating students under the Child Find requirement are comprehensive and understood by LEA staff and communicated well with

-- parents/families and community stakeholders. - Systems for documentation are implemented well as evidenced by descriptive and detailed present levels of academic achievement and functional performance (PLAAFP) statements that are supported by data. - Systems for student involvement are implemented well as evidenced by student invitations and their attendance at admission, review, and dismissal (ARD) committee meetings to discuss postsecondary goals and transition needs.
+- Systems for locating, identifying, and evaluating students under the Child Find requirement are comprehensive and understood by LEA staff and communicated well with parents/families and community stakeholders. - Systems for parent involvement are implemented well as evidenced by parent invitations and attendance in admission, review, and dismissal (ARD) committee meetings. - LEA staff demonstrate knowledge of the special education program and a growth mindset toward improving supports and services for students receiving special education.